-- Local Actors: Camera Support Scientists and Camera Control System engineers at SLAC. - Remote Actors: Summit staff in Nighttime Operations, Summit Engineering, Observatory Science, Observatory Software teams. - Scenario: Brief description of the activity, including when (in the day) it starts and ends, what interactions are involved, what hardware and software are used, etc. The Camera Support Scientists and Camera Control System engineers can use this area/system for daily checkup in the day time in Pacific time.
-Also, when the Camera has a problem, Camera Support Scientists and Camera Control System engineers need to get together to assess the situation with people on the summit. - Possible Failure Modes: Brief notes on how things could go wrong, if the space or technology provided is somehow inadequate.
-1) Lack of communication with people on summit or other remote place with summit control could lead the Camera (as well as the Observatory) to a dangerous situation.
-For example, from a safety perspective, we don't want to expose too much light on CCDs with HV on.
-But it could happen in the daytime when summit people open the dome without notifying it to Camera Support Scientists by opening the Camera shutter by accident.
-To prevent this kind of failure we need to have a mirroring system of the summit console.
-2) If Camera Support Scientists and Camera Control System engineers using the remote control system remain logged in and leave it unattended, there is a risk that an unintended person could take control of the Camera (or the observatory).

-- Space Needs: Brief notes on how much space is needed and what its properties are, given the scenario and failure modes above.
+- Local Actors: Camera Support Scientists and Camera Control System engineers at SLAC. - Remote Actors: Summit staff in Nighttime Operations, Summit Engineering, Observatory Science, Observatory Software teams. - Scenario: Brief description of the activity, including when (in the day) it starts and ends, what interactions are involved, what hardware and software are used, etc. Needs input from Camera team. - Possible Failure Modes: Brief notes on how things could go wrong, if the space or technology provided is somehow inadequate.
+Needs input from Camera team. - Space Needs: Brief notes on how much space is needed and what its properties are, given the scenario and failure modes above.
 Include private vs open, security level needed, furniture required, lighting, sound, hospitality, etc. These will drive the requirements of the Center.
+Needs input from Camera team.

-We need a mechanism to lock the area to prevent unintentional control. - Tech Needs: Brief notes on what kinds of equipment are needed, given the scenario and failure modes above.
+• Tech Needs: Brief notes on what kinds of equipment are needed, given the scenario and failure modes above.
 Include computers, screens, projectors, network connections, special installations etc. These will drive the requirements of the Center.
-The same setup of computers at the summit is needed.
-In those displays, VNC to share display content and cursor with a remote control is helpful to understand what people on the summit are doing or trying.
-This VNC mechanism needs to have a lock mechanism which can be managed by summit people.
-Availability of intranet access to the summit (virtual subnet of Rubin Observatory) is needed.
-Wifi for laptop computers are also needed.
-This wifi network should have its own authentification so that unintended persons can't connect.
+Needs input from Camera team.